eyulf/alexgardner.id.au/30-reenactment.md

     <p>As part of this hobby, I regularly attend, and camp at, various Medieval Festivals and other events held throughout Australia.
 I also host and manage the <a href="https://medievalarchery.org.au/">Medieval Archery Society</a> website.</p>

-    <p>I currently portray a English longbowman, during the time of the Hundred Years War.
-My primary longbow is a 30 pound self bow made from Ash.</p>
+    <p>I currently portray an English longbowman, during the time of the Hundred Years War.
+My primary longbow is a 48 pound self bow made from Osage Orange.</p>
 </div>
 </section>